 Our company has executed a Contract Data Processing Agreement with Usercentrics.
 This is an Agreement mandated by data privacy protection legislation that warrants that Usercentrics processes all personal data of our website visitors exclusively in compliance with our instructions and in compliance with the GDPR.

 If you contact us (e.g. by contact form or e-mail), personal information will be collected.
 What information is collected is clear from the contact form used.
 That information is only stored and used for the purpose of responding to your request, that is for establishing contact and performing the technical administration required for that purpose.
 The legal basis for processing data is our legitimate interest in responding to your request in accordance with art.
 6, par.
 1f, of the GDPR.
 If your contacting us has the object of concluding a contract, this constitutes an additional legal basis for processing under art.
 6, par.
 1b, of the GDPR or on your agreement art.
 6, par.
 1a GDPR if this has been requested.
 The information you have entered into the contact form shall remain with us until you ask us to eradicate the data, revoke your consent to the archiving of data or if the purpose for which the information is being archived no longer exists (e.g. after we have concluded our response to your inquiry).
 This shall be without prejudice to any mandatory legal provisions – in particular retention periods.

 Google Analytics web analytics service

-The storage of Google Analytics cookies and the utilization of this analysis tool are based on art.
-6, par.
-1f, of the GDPR on the basis of our legitimate interest in the analysis of user patterns to optimize both, the services offered online and the operator’s advertising activities.
-If a corresponding agreement has been requested (e.g. an agreement to the storage of cookies), the processing takes place exclusively on the basis of art.
-6 par.
-1 a GDPR; the agreement can be revoked at any time.
+This analysis tool is used on the basis of Art.
+6 Sect.
+1 lit. f GDPR.
+The operator of this website has a legitimate interest in the analysis of user patterns to optimize both, the services offered online and the operator’s advertising activities.
+If a corresponding agreement has been requested (e.g. an agreement to the storage of cookies), the processing takes place exclusively on the basis of Art.
+6 para.
+1 lit. a GDPR; the agreement can be revoked at any time.

-The information associated with cookies, user IDs, e.g. ad IDs, transmitted by us will be deleted automatically after 14 months.
-Any information having reached the end of its storage deadline is deleted automatically once a month.
+The information associated with cookies, user IDs, e.g. ad IDs, transmitted by us will be anonymized or deleted after 14 months.
+For detailsplease click the following link: https://support.google.com/analytics/answer/7667196?hl=en

 As an alternative to the browser plugin, or in case you are using a browser on a mobile device, please click the following link to create an opt-out cookie preventing Google Analytics tracking on this website in the future (this opt-out cookie only works for this browser and this domain, if you delete your cookies in this browser, you will have to click the link again): Deactivate Google Analytics.